 Note: Project documents (e.g., QAPPs) often require PDSs to be analyzed at the frequency specified in standard analytical methods (e.g., the CLP SOW requires a PDS for each sample).
 Unfortunately, the frequency for PDSs may be poorly or inappropriately defined some methods.
 For example, Method 6010B of SW-846 states that a PDS should be analyzed "whenever a new or unusual sample matrix is encountered."
-However, the term "new or unusual" is not well defined.
+However, "new or unusual" is not well defined.
 Furthermore, even if "new or unusual matrix" were defined, PDSs would not be required to demonstrate performance if representative matrix spikes were processed and acceptable MS recoveries were obtained.

 b.
-When project documents do not specify the PDS frequency or the PDS frequency is deemed to be inappropriate by the reviewer and an unacceptable matrix spike recovery is observed, use professional judgement to determine whether or not a PDS analysis should have been performed.
+When project documents do not specify the PDS frequency, or the PDS frequency is deemed to be inappropriate by the reviewer and an unacceptable MS recovery is observed, use professional judgment to determine whether a PDS analysis should have been performed.
 For example, a PDS would not be required to confirm the presence of matrix interference if a serial dilution analysis (SDA) were performed and confirms the matrix effect.
-However, in the absence of a technically defensible rationale to do otherwise, assume that a post digestion spike (PDS) must be analyzed when the MS is unacceptable.
+However, in the absence of a technically defensible rationale to do otherwise, assume that a PDS must be minimally analyzed when the MS is unacceptable.

-The acceptance range for each PDS recovery must be no wider than the corresponding acceptance range for the matrix spike recovery.
-When project-specific limits are not specified, an acceptance range of 85% to 115% is recommended when the concentration of the PDS is at least two times the native sample concentration.
-An acceptance range of 80% to 120% is recommended when the spiking concentration is one to two times the native analyte concentration.
+The acceptance range for each PDS recovery must be no wider than the corresponding acceptance range for the MS recovery.
+When project-specific limits are not specified, an acceptance range of 85-115% is recommended when the concentration of the PDS is at least two times the native sample concentration.
+An acceptance range of 80-120% is recommended when the spiking concentration is one to two times the native analyte concentration.

 Note: The acceptance range for the PDS specified in Method 6010B (75-125%) is wider than acceptance range for the MS (80-120%).
-When metal analyses are performed using Method 6010B and the spiking concentration is high relative to the native analyte concentration, the acceptance range for the PDS should be no wider than 80-120%.
+When ICP metal analyses are performed (e.g., using Method 6010B) and the spiking concentration is high relative to the native analyte concentration, the acceptance range for the PDS should be no wider than 80-120%.
+It is noted the QSM requires the PDS to be recovered to within 80-120%.

-Examine the standard preparation logs to verify that the PDS contains all the target metals.
+Examine the standard preparation logs to verify the PDS contains all the target metals.
 Examine the sample preparation log to determine whether the PDS was prepared from the same sample used to prepare the MS. Review the Case Narrative and the PDS summary forms and note any PDS failures.
 Using the laboratory's PDS summary form, recalculate the PDS recovery for at least one target analyte and compare it to the reported value.
 The reported and calculated result must agree to within two significant figures.